Editorial Team

 Managing Editor

-Chris O'Keefe is Managing Editor for Design and Technology at The Ledger, where he oversees the journal's digital infrastructure and technology innovation.
-He is the founder of Restless Creation and Strategic Competition Media, designing and operating influential platforms in maritime affairs, drone technology, and strategic analysis.
+Chris O'Keefe is the Managing Editor at The Ledger, supporting editorial direction as well as digital infrastructure and innovation.
+He is a seasoned publishing and national security executive, designing and operating influential software and publishing platforms in maritime affairs, drone technology, and strategic analysis.
 He also developed the world's first human-machine analysis platform for strategic command and control.
-A former U.S. Navy Intelligence Officer and advisor to senior defense leadership, Chris has held multiple positions in the C-suite, academia, and government.
+A former U.S. Navy Intelligence Officer and advisor to senior defense leadership, Chris has held multiple positions in the C-suite, academia, and government and has launched over a dozen startups.

 Board Member